CrackedResearcher/git-blog-cms/README.md

 **Why pay for CMS tools when GitHub can handle it all—_for free_?**

+As ChatGPT would say:

-That's where **Git-Blogger** comes in.
+That's where **Git-Blogger** comes in!
+Haha!

-Git-Blogger is a full-stack blog framework that lets you create, host, and publish your blog without lifting a finger.
+Git-Blogger is a full stack blog framework that lets you create, host, and publish your blog without lifting a finger.
 No manual deployments.
 No extra hassle.

 ---